ydekel6/dockercoin-consul/README.md

 # Usage & Limitations

-To see the web UI of the DockerCoin, you can follow port 8000 To enter the Consul, got to port 8500
+* Enter web UI of the DockerCoin via port 8000.

+* Enter the Consul via port 8500.

 To change the default ports of the hasher/rng/worker containers, you can change it after you ```docker-compose up``` and enter to the Key/Value tab in the Consul.

 You can look at the changes happening from the logs of the docker-compose (you will get some errors until all of the containers are updated).